metaplex-foundation/docs/docs/candy-machine-v2/02-configuration.md

 ```

 :::caution
-The `number` of items setting can only be updated after you create your `CMv2` if you are using `hiddentSettings`.
-When `hiddentSettings` are not used, the `number` value is used to allocate the space required by the `CMv2` account and therefore cannot be modified.
+The `number` of items setting can only be updated after you create your `CMv2` if you are using `hiddenSettings`.
+When `hiddenSettings` are not used, the `number` value is used to allocate the space required by the `CMv2` account and therefore cannot be modified.

 In case you require to change the `number` of items after creating a `CMv2` without `hiddenSettings`, you can withdraw rent of your current `CMv2` and then create a new one.
 :::